swatson555/swatson555.github.io/hakyll-blog/posts/2019-05-21-haskell-tutorial-2.md

 With this being the case it would be useful to know what monads aren't.
 Monads aren't a design pattern.
 Monads aren't a typeclass.
 Monads aren't incomprehendable.
 What makes something a monad, principally, are the 3 monad laws.
 The type of unit and bind necessarily come from the monad laws.
 However, it's important to realize that the type alone isn't enough for something to be a monad.
 Indeed, one can implement the monad interface and, not have something that satisfies the monad laws.
 For this reason it's also not a design pattern.

 What monads are like is a more structured form of currying.
 It's a form of composition.
-What that means is quite involved.
-However, let's not worry about this.
-You already know what a monad is in some sense.
-It's that interface and laws.
-More importantly it's those laws.
-Understanding those laws are really essential to understanding monads.
+A monad, by itself, preforms an action.
+These actions can be bound together with the bind operation.
+In similar kind to how 2 functions can be composed together.
+What makes it possible to bind these operations are the monadic laws.

 # The IO Monad
-It would be useful to see a monad in action.
+It would be useful to see the underpenning of a monad.
 It's been said that the IO monad is special.
 It's been said that it's a monad that's internal to the compiler and, can't be implemented by a typical program.
 Not only is this untrue but, the IO monad is in fact the simplest monad which exists.
 To that end, let's implement the IO monad.

 ```haskell
 data IO a = IO a deriving Show